 For more of Rossini Overtures, I believe that Carlo Maria Giulini conducting the Philharmonia Orchestra are the best performances of Rossini Overtures that I have ever listened to as follows:

 - Guillaume Tell-Overture

 I believe that you will enjoy all these performances, and it is well worth your time to listen to these recordings.

 Smetana – The Moldau

-The Vltava (Moldau) river is 267.4 miles long and drains an area 10,850 square miles in size, over half of Bohemia and about a third of the Czech Republic's entire territory.
-The river rises in southwestern Bohemia from two headstreams in the Bohemian Forest, the Teplá Vltava, and the Studená Vltava.
-It flows first southeast, then north across Bohemia as it runs through Prague, and empties into the Elbe River at Melník, 18 miles north of Prague.
+The Vltava (Moldau) river is 267.4 miles long and drains an area of 10,850 square miles in size, over half of Bohemia and about a third of the Czech Republic's entire territory.
+The river rises in southwestern Bohemia from two headstreams in the Bohemian Forest, the Teplá Vltava and the Studená Vltava.
+It flows first southeast, then north across Bohemia as it runs through Prague and empties into the Elbe River at Melník, 18 miles north of Prague.

 Bedrich Smetana, a great Czech composer, wrote a piece of music, “The Moldau”, that takes you on an emotional journey on the river from its headwaters till its estuary.
 In my opinion, this is one of the most beautiful pieces of classical music ever written.
 It is a relaxing piece of music that is understandable and enjoyable by all who listen to it, even those who are not all that interested in Classical Music Appreciation.
 Approximately fifteen minutes long, it is well worth the time to listen and enjoy.
 I hope that you will take this time and enjoy this music.